Prescriptions & Pharmacy

 Blood Thinners: Differences Between Anticoagulants, Thrombolytics, and Antiplatelets

 There are three classes of blood thinner medications that treat clots: anticoagulants, thrombolytics, and antiplatelets.
-Learn about the differences between these classes.
+Learn about the differences between these medications and tips for using them.